disk-kk/MosaiqueRAT/README.md

 ## Launch Mosaic

-For the moment: Open the solution in Your IDE and run the "MosaicServeur"(Server) debugger you will be able to build the stub.
+1. Open the solution in Your IDE.
+2. Run the "MosaicServeur"(Server) release.
+3. Build the stub.

 ## Licence

 Mosaic is distributed under the MIT License.
 Thanks to QuasarRAT, njRAT, DarkComet for inspiration.

-#